Melanie johnson-moxley, ph.d.

 She received her Ph.D. from the University of Missouri in May 2008 under the direction of Dr. Bina Gupta.
 Her dissertation, "Vasubandhu's Consciousness Trilogy," explores the metaphysics and epistemology of an early Indian school of Buddhism, Yogācāra.
 Her Master's thesis explored the intersection of Yogācāra with Whitehead's process philosophy.

-Melanie lives in Columbia, Mo., with her husband, David Moxley, MLS, as well as one cantankerous, non-degreed cat and a dog that may yet finish obedience school.
-She enjoys science fiction, comics, long hikes, fiber arts, digging in the dirt and improvisational cooking. -- Updated September 2017
+Melanie lives in Columbia, Mo., with her husband, David Moxley, MLS, and their rescue dog of 13 years, Dandelion.
+She enjoys science fiction, comics, long hikes, fiber arts, digging in the dirt and improvisational cooking. -- Updated August 2020